yuekaizhang/dynamo/docs/guides/backend.md

 requests to specific workers while minimizing a specific KV-cache based cost function.

-In its simplest form, all a worker needs to do to enable KV-aware routing is to publish KV metrics through the `KvMetricsPublisher`, which is consumed by a Dynamo KV Router through the `KvMetricsAggregator`:
+In its simplest form, all a worker needs to do to enable KV-aware routing is to publish KV metrics through the `WorkerMetricsPublisher`, which is consumed by a Dynamo KV Router through the `KvMetricsAggregator`:

 ```python